How accurate are fitness trackers?

 So we’ve come back to the age-old question.
 How accurate are fitness trackers?

-In short, they’re not.
+In short, they’re not always exact, but they do point us in the right direction.
 The compilation of research further pushes for the narrative that we should treat these fitness trackers as tools to give us relative information about our overall health.
 Rather than focusing too deeply on the individual metrics, we should zoom out and focus on the general trends.

 While this may not have been the answer you wanted to hear, have no fear!
 This doesn’t mean you should stop aiming to hit your daily 10,000 steps or disregard the metrics entirely.
 This information just suggests that it is advisable to avoid basing lifestyle and your health decisions solely on these numerical values.
 Though, I’m definitely still guilty of walking in laps around my home until my watch buzzes when I hit that magical number.